jsattler/go-comdirect/comdirect/README.md

 ===
 `comdirect` CLI tool lets you interact with your comdirect account, depot, documents and much more.

+> So far only tested on macOS 12.1 and Fedora 33

 The `comdirect` CLI supports the following features

 - [x] View account information